yayahjb/neartree/NearTree/README_NearTree.txt

       size_t GetDepth ( void )
          returns the maximum tree layers from the root.
 This is mainly for information about details of the tree.

+      T Centroid ( void )
+         returns the centroid of a neartree.

       bool empty ( void )
          returns true if the tree is empty, otherwise false